 Using our estimated rent calculator below to see the impact of structural changes to your rental income.

+Getting a let agreed is highly dependent on the bathroom!
 The last thing anyone wants to see when moving house is a well used bathroom.
 When given the chance, a deep clean can go a long way to sprucing up a dirty bathroom.